matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

 ## Building and Pushing the Docker Image Locally (Optional)

 While the CI/CD pipeline (`deploy_flow.yaml`) handles building and pushing the Docker image automatically, you might want to do this manually for testing the container environment or for deployments outside the standard CI/CD process.

+Our Dockerfile is a bit complex but its effecient and helps reduce build time.

 **Prerequisites:**